 The gumpaste cupcake toppers made it from Arizona to Florida with only a couple tips of horns broken in transit--whew.
 But that just makes them more authentic, right?
 What rough-and-tumble Vikings wouldn't have an occasional broken horn?

-Here's the secret: Easter eggs!
-They made the perfect mold for various shapes and sizes of Viking helmets.
+Here's the secret to making these How to Train Your Dragon cupcakes: classic plastic Easter eggs!
+They made the perfect mold for various shapes and sizes of miniature Viking helmets.

-Start by coloring some gumpaste.
-I love working with the Satin Ice brand; it's worth seeking out a cake decorating store or ordering it online to get it.
+Start by coloring some gumpaste (I like using Americolor gel food coloring).
+I love working with Satin Ice gum paste; it's worth seeking out a cake decorating store or ordering it online to get it.
 Much better than Wilton's gumpaste available widely in craft stores.
 For most of my helmets, I used light grey, darker grey, and brown gumpaste.

 Spray the Easter egg halves lightly with olive oil, so they won't stick to the gumpaste as the helmets dry.
 Use a circle cutter to cut out a thickish piece of light grey gumpaste.